Lansing Trails Connect our Community in an Active and Beautiful Way

 3. Boardwalk trail along the lake edge.

-Read more about Hawk Island for more tips and details for your next trip.
+Read more about Hawk Island Park for more tips and details for your next trip.

 Tollgate Wetlands Loop Trail